ksclarke/vertx-pairtree/README.md

 ### Acknowledgements

-This project incorporates code from the [SuperS3t](https://github.com/spartango/SuperS3t/) project.
-It's published under the [MIT License](src/licenses/LICENSE-SuperS3t.txt).

-This project also incorporates code from an early version of the Library of Congress' [Pairtree](https://github.com/LibraryOfCongress/pairtree) implementation.
-It was released into the [public domain](src/licenses/LICENSE-LoC.txt) because it was developed by a U.S. government agency.
+In addition to all the dependencies listed in the pom.xml file, this project incorporates a [Pairtree  implementation](https://github.com/LibraryOfCongress/pairtree) from the Library of Congress and a Vert.x S3Client from the [SuperS3t](https://github.com/spartango/SuperS3t/) project.
+The licenses for their use are included in the headers of their Java files.
+Both have been modified from their original versions.

 ### Contact